Db-San/odin-recipes/README.md

 The website isn't very pretty, yet.
 Not unless you’re into [brutalist web design](https://brutalistwebsites.com/), that is.

-Most importantly, the main purpose of this is to build my skills of the basic HTML chops; eventually in the future, it will be styled up with CSS.
+Most importantly, the main purpose of this is to hone my HTML chops; eventually in the future, it will be styled up with CSS.

 ## Website